 Primarily for habitual actions:

 She usually went to the movies across the street

 They sometimes showed a good movie

-We can use other means to show that an action happened regularly, but this is a completely another course (used to / would).
+We can use other means to show that an action happened regularly, however, this is a completely different course (used to / would).

-Watch out if you use the words describing marginal frequencies like always or never, We can use Present Perfect here, of course when there are no indicators of the past period of time:
+Watch out if you use the words describing marginal frequencies like always or never, we can use Present Perfect here, of course when there are no indicators of time at all (yesterday, today, at 5 etc.):

-I have always liked him (and I like him now)
+I have always liked him (and the speaker likes him now)

-I always liked him (it is not clear if I like him now)
+I always liked him (it is not clear if the speaker likes him now)

 Pete has never done that (up until now)

 Pete never did that. (it is not clear if he did that or not after that period of time)